wo3kie/cxxDojo/README.md

 assert(convertBase("42", 10, 16) == "2A");
 assert(convertBase("2A", 16, 2) == "101010");
 ```

+**copy_vs_move.cpp**
+Compare function calls passing arguments by value, by reference, and by ref ref.

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.
 ```{r, engine='bash'}